 Through research, we’ve found that the overall quality of education benefits from a child-centred, inquiry-based, Reggio-inspired approach to education, since these philosophies develop Foundational Literacies,[i] in response to the complex challenges that a changing environment presents.[ii]

-We are committed to being a school where the capabilities, creativity, curiosity and intelligence of every child is recognized and encouraged, as they actively participate in their education and development; voicing, shaping, forming and creating their future.[iv]
+We are therefore committed to being a school where the capabilities, creativity, curiosity, and intelligence of every child is recognized, encouraged and stretched, as they actively participate in their education and development; voicing, shaping, forming and creating their future.[iii]

 As chair of Soul Action, I see quality education as nurturing, unlocking, and releasing children to be the agitators, innovators, and re-definers of the status quo; the heralds of a new kind of world who erect signs of justice and peace in the here and how.
 Among other things, I believe South Africa is crying out for greater equality and integration, and I believe it will be birthed in quality, affordable and diverse schools.[iv]Philip Bowyer, 2019.

 [i] World Economic Forum, 2015.
 A New Vision for Education [online] Available from http://www3.weforum.org/docs/WEFUSA_NewVisionforEducation_Report2015.pdf [Accessed October 2019].
 To thrive in a rapidly evolving, technology-mediated world, students must not only possess strong skills in areas such as language arts, mathematics and science, but they must also be adept at skills such as critical thinking, problem-solving, persistence, collaboration and curiosity.